Chemistry Courses (CHEM)

-Cave, Karukstis, Van Hecke.
+Karukstis, Van Hecke.
 Applications of thermodynamics to chemical and phase equilibria.
 Chemical kinetics in the gas phase, in solution, and on solid surfaces.
-Prerequisites: Chemistry 23A, 23B and 24.
+Prerequisites: Chemistry 24 and Chemistry 42.
 (Fall)

 52. Physical Chemistry: Group Theory, Quantum Chemistry and Spectroscopy (3)

-Cave, Van Hecke.
+Van Hecke.
 Chemical group theory.
 Introduction to quantum mechanics with application to atoms and molecules.
 Applications of group theory and quantum mechanics to spectroscopy.
-Prerequisites: Chemistry 51 or permission of the instructor.
+Prerequisites: Chemistry 51 and Physics 51 or permission of the instructor.
 (Spring)

 53. Physical Chemistry Laboratory (2)

 Karukstis, Van Hecke.
 Physical and chemical measurements of molecular properties.

 Corequisite: Chemistry 51.
 (Fall)